 I had an interesting experience as I awoke this morning.
 As the faint morning hints of daylight began to peek through my blinds and my mind approached the threshold of consciousness, I began to realize that two starkly opposing yet intimately related memories were dancing through my mind.

 On the other hand my mind was also occupied by the picture of four gravestones.
 Just on the east side of the Montana Rockies, on a plot of land near a small church, lay the graves of my grandfather, my uncle, and two of my younger cousins.
 Each one passed away early under tragic circumstances.
 Each one had promising futures and much more to give then they were able.
 But their lives were cut short unfairly.
-All of them have been gone for a while now but the their memory still brings me a deep sense of loss.
-As I thought of them this morning I felt the return of that soul-searing loss that no amount of time seems to cure.
+All have been gone for a while now but the memory of them still brings me a deep sense of loss.
+As I thought of them this morning I felt that a return of that soul-searing loss that no amount of time can seem to cure.

 Now one might ask what these two memories have in common.
 The answer is childhood cancer.
 Each mom who wrestled over those yoga balls this weekend is currently raising a child who has a diagnosis of childhood cancer.
 In the same way my younger cousins, Katie and Braden, both passed away before they should have after they succumbed to their own cancer diagnosis.

-The camp I was a part of this past Weekend is called Camp Side by Side.
+The camp I was a part of this past weekend is called Camp Side by Side.
 This organization supports families who have temporarily relocated to Seattle for their seriously ill child’s treatment.
 Each and every child that comes to camp is assigned a screened, trained and supported buddy who provides one on one friendship throughout the entire experience.
-The kids are treated to games, magical experiences, and are especially made the stars of the show.
+The kids are treated to games, magical experiences, and are made the star of the show.
 At the same time the parents are cared for, pampered, and allowed time to rest.
-For many of the family’s this is an incredible moment of joy and delight in the midst of one of the hardest seasons in their lives.
+For many of the families this is an incredible moment of joy and delight in the midst of the hardest seasons of their lives.